I. CALL FOR APPLICATIONS

 iii) A letter of recommendation from a renowned Law Professor or Practitioner (please, name the file: Yourname_Letter)

-Applications shall be submitted no later than 15 January 2023 (CET).
+Applications shall be submitted no later than 24 February 2023 (CET) (expanded deadline)

-The selection of the participants will be made available on 5 March 2023.
+The selection of the participants will be made available not later than 25 March 2023.

 The celebration of the Summer School will take place from 19 to 21 June 2023